steph-xue/network/README.md

 **2. Viewing a specific user's profile**
    - You can access a specific user's profile by clicking on the user's username hyperlink on a post
+   - Your own profile can be accessed by clicking on your username tab in the navigation bar
    - Each profile displays the following:
       - The user's username
       - The number of people who follow the user and the number of people who the user follows